melchie04/melchie04/README.md

 ![Banner Image](https://github.com/melchie04/melchie04/blob/main/banner.jpg)

-# Hi, I am Melchor Callos
+# Hi there! 👋 I'm Melchor Callos
-I work as a software tester specializing in automation testing, and I also have expertise in whitebox and functional testing.
-My passion for programming drives me to continually enhance my skills, and I find great fulfillment in developing websites.
+Welcome to my GitHub profile!
+I'm a passionate developer and experienced tester based in the Philippines, specializing in automation testing and website development.
+I also have expertise in whitebox and functional testing.
+My love for programming drives me to continually enhance my skills, and I find great fulfillment in developing websites.
 This not only allows me to improve my programming abilities but also brings a sense of accomplishment as I create functional and user-friendly web solutions.

 🌱 I am currently working with Selenium Java.